WolfieJava/GuideBot/README.md

 # Welcome
 **Welcome to the Third branch for the bot GuideBot!
-This branch is now using Moderation Commands and Embeds!**
+This branch is now using Eval and Shutdown Command!**

 ## Installation